cop5611-S24/Anamoly-Detection-on-PFS/README.md

 7. sklearn seaborn

 ### How to run
-1. Download the files to your local machine
+1. Download the AOS_Project folder to your local machine
 2. AOS-Project/filter contains the preprocessed data.
 You need to replace the file path accordingly.
 3. **os-project.ipynb** demonstrates the BiLSTM model using the Tensorflow Keras framework.
 5. os-transformer-model.ipynb demonstrates the Transformer model using the Tensorflow Keras framework.